watsoninfosec/ELK-SIEM/Deployment-Guide/Security-Module/Security-Module.md

 ~~~

-Note: You can copy and replace these settings if you like.

-- Now make the changes to the IP address for you server IP below:
+- Now copy & make the changes to the IP address for you server IP configs below:

 ~~~
 elasticsearch.hosts: ["https://192.168.0.25:9200"]